The winery is located northwest of Saint-Emilion

 (Bordeaux) in the area of the same name.
 A large quarry also belongs to the property.
 In 1987 the property was taken over by the insurance group AXA

-acquired in 1996 from a Belgian group and finally bought in 2005 by Griet & Hervé Laviale.
-It is classified as "Grand Cru Classé", which was last confirmed in 2012.
-The vineyards cover seven hectares of vines, which are planted with Merlot (90%) and Cabernet Franc (10%).
-The long-lived red wine matures in 100% new oak barrels.
+taken over, bought by a Belgian group in 1996 and finally bought by Griet & Hervé Laviale in 2005.
+It is classified as a "Grand Cru Classé", which was last confirmed in 2012.
+The vineyards cover seven hectares of vineyards planted with Merlot (90%) and Cabernet Franc (10%).
+The long-lived red wine matures in 100% new barriques.
 The second wine is called "Les Cèdres de Franc Mayne".